Have you ever wondered what to do with your money?

 Sources of cash are the avenues available to generate money for the business.
-Generally, this could refer to sources like investors, lenders, or asset sales, but these events are not often repeatable and predictable, so we're going to focus on sources provided by operations to emphasize the goal of building a perpetual cash machine.
+Generally, this could refer to sources like investors, lenders, or asset sales, but these events are not often repeatable and predictable, so we're going to focus on sources provided by operations to emphasize the goal of building a perpetual money machine.

 Questions to answer: Where is cash coming from?
 What are the metrics telling us about future cash from sources?
 What sources are the most productive or profitable?

 Now we reach the topic that plagues so many of the entrepreneurs we've spoken with: Uses of Cash.
 The number of potential uses is nearly limitless, representing a form of chaos, which is probably the reason so many people struggle with the topic.
-After all, how do we know what to do with the money?

 Some questions to answer with uses of cash include: what should we do with our money?
 How can we determine the value of our options?

 Investing in current activities is the least risky option.
 Our choices boil down to the opportunities we have available for increasing scale, whether in volume or efficiency.

 Activities related to business operations, like marketing, sales, and product development are on the Income Statement, while assets used for operations, like inventory and manufacturing equipment, reside on the Balance Sheet.

 Often, we'll find that investing in one area means investing in the areas that support it.